 This blog archives the things I do in the world.
 It is updated intermittently.

 I am a writer/artist, researcher, curator and educator, born in an industrial harbour city called Gladstone in Queensland, Australia, on the unceded lands of the Gooreng Gooreng people.
 I lived most of my life on the east coast of Australia before pursuing further professional development in Europe (NL/GER).
-My work explores relationships between art and situated cultural practice, media philosophy and political economy, and is particularly informed by (post-) language poetry, feminist and postcolonial projects.
+Ongoingly, my work explores relationships between art and situated cultural practice, media philosophy and political economy, and is particularly informed by (post-) language poetry, feminist and postcolonial/anti-colonial investments.
 Curatorially, I specialized in contemporary international installation art, film, video and networked media, with special focus on practices from South East Asia, Australia and the Pacific.

 I have a BA in Literature from the University of Queensland and an MA (Cum Laude) in Media and Culture from the University of Amsterdam, which theorized videographic crisis genres in contemporary international art as post-fordist commodities, symptomatic of art’s own neoliberal transition amidst the precarity of museological liberalism.